Leonqn/fure/README.md

 If the request completes first and it has an [`Ok`] response it is returned, if request has an [`Err`] response, timer resets and a new request fires.

 At most 4 requests will be fired.

-When one of runninng requests completes with an [`Ok`] result it will be returned.
 ```rust
 use fure::policies::{interval, attempts};
 use std::time::Duration;